-- 1. Oral exams are taken on an individual basis and always in the presence of a second examiner, as witness.
-Deviation of this principle requires approval of the Board of Examiners. - A thesis defence is held by the examiner in the presence of a second examiner; the thesis defence is not public.
-Deviation of this principle requires approval of the Board of Examiners. - 3.
-Oral thesis presentations are in principle public.
-Deviation of this principle requires approval of the Board of Examiners. - 4.
+- 1. Oral exams are taken on an individual basis and always in the presence of a witness.
+Deviation from this principle requires the approval of the Board of Examiners. - A thesis defence is held by the examiner in the presence of a second examiner (and the general public, if requested).
+Deviation from this principle requires the approval of the Board of Examiners. - 3.
 All other oral assessments (e.g. group and project presentations) can be taken individually or in groups in the presence of an optional second examiner.